M&H Logistics (Aberdeen) Limited (“the Company”) are committed to protecting the privacy and security of your personal data.

 How long will you use my personal data for?

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 Details of retention periods for different aspects of your personal information are available in our retention policy which is available from the Compliance Partner.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymise your personal data so that it can no longer be associated with you, in which case we may use such information without further notice to you.